Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 There are also more elaborated backup concepts like snapshot file systems (btrfs, just to name one) or version control systems.

 So: save your worK! while it is common knowledge, and no matter which strategy you follow, it requires some thorough understanding where, when and how stuff is stored at all.

+** *kiozen: Up to this point it's only commonplaces and a description how to do version management of documents the worst way possible.
+It doesn’t add to the topic* **

 Basically, you have three distinct realms of storable work: